 The Registry will be a resource for patients and their families if they have questions regarding their disease.
-The coordinators will also be available to listen to patients when they need to talk and to provide patients with questions to ask their physicians when looking for the best care at outside facilities when unable to be seen at Cleveland Clinic.
+The coordinators will also be available to listen to patients when they need to talk and to provide patients with questions to ask their physicians when looking for the best care at outside facilities when unable to be seen at the Cleveland Clinic.
 The Registry encourages patients to educate themselves on their disease and will provide patients with the available resources to do that.
 The coordinators also encourage patients to meet with genetic counselors to discuss in greater detail the benefits of genetic testing and how that will affect the whole family.

 How do I join the Registry at Cleveland Clinic?

-A patient needs to talk with a registry coordinator, who will take a family history to determine if participation in the registry is appropriate.
+A patient needs to talk with a registry coordinator, who will take a personal and family history to determine if participation in the registry is appropriate.
 This can be done in person or over the phone.
 Once eligibility for participation is determined, a coordinator will discuss the consent form for participation.
 The consent form summarizes information on the registry, risks and benefits, confidentiality, and voluntary participation.
 If the patient is interested in participation, verbalizes an understanding and has no questions they can sign the consent, when being seen in person.
 An original copy of the consent is kept on file with the registry and one copy is given to the patient.
 If the patient is not seen in person then the registry coordinator will mail out a study fact sheet to the patient with a medical release form that is accompanied with an envelope to be completed and sent back to the registry.
 Once received the patient is enrolled into the registry.

 What information will the Registry need?